TheHive-Project/TheHiveDocs/installation/binary-guide.md

 ![](../files/installguide_login.png)

-**Warning**: at this stage, if you missed the creation of the admin user, you will not be able to do it unless you delete the index in ElasticSearch.
+**Warning**: at this stage, if you missed the creation of the admin user, you will not be able to do it unless you delete the index in Elasticsearch.
 In the case you made a mistake, just delete the index with the following command (beware, it deletes everything in the database)
 ```
 curl -X DELETE http://127.0.0.1:9200/the_hive_10